How To Have A Fantastic Trip To

 Posted June 30, 2018

-For travelers who keep track of how many places they have traveled to-the island of St. Martin/ St. Maarten is famous for being one of the few islands where you can pick-up two for the price of one flight!
-St. Martin, located on the northern side of the island is French and St. Maarten to the south is Dutch.
+For travelers who keep track of how many places they have traveled to the island of St. Martin/ St. Maarten is famous for being one of the few islands where you can pick up two for the price of one flight!
+St. Martin, on the northern side of the island, is French and St. Maarten to the south is Dutch.
 While the border is almost difficult to discern while traveling on the island, there is a noticeable difference between the two sides, particularly since cruise ships pull into St. Maarten.
-After much research we opted to stay in St. Martin, in the town of Grand Case, and as you’ll see we made a great decision.
+After much research, we opted to stay in St. Martin, in the town of Grand Case, and as you’ll see we made a great decision.

 Saint Martin and Tourism

 Tourism is undeniably the cornerstone of St. Martin’s economy.
-Historically the island was dependent upon the export of sugarcane.
-Today however, like many Caribbean islands, tourism is the number one employer and contributor to the economy making St. Martin a destination where tourist expenditures and the support of local businesses has a larger impact on the community.
+Historically, the island depended on the export of sugarcane.
+Today, however, like many Caribbean islands, tourism is the number one employer and contributor to the economy making St. Martin a destination where tourist expenditures and the support of local businesses has a larger impact on the community.
 Tourism is so important to St. Martin that it supports approximately 85% of the labor force directly and indirectly.

-The bulk of nearly 2 million tourists arrive via cruise ships which, while the volume is great for supporting excursions, does not impact the economy as well as those who fly into the island and spend their entire vacation here.
-If you are looking to explore some of the Caribbean the island’s excellent infrastructure offers several options to explore the neighboring islands of Anguilla, St. Barth’s, and Saba!
-We managed to visit two of the three!
+The bulk of nearly 2 million tourists arrive via cruise ships which, while the volume is great for supporting excursions, does not impact the economy and those who fly into the island and spend their entire vacation here.
+If you are looking to explore some of the Caribbean, the island’s excellent infrastructure offers several options to explore the neighboring islands of Anguilla, St. Barth’s, and Saba!
+We visited two of the three!
 Check out our posts on Anguilla and Saba for why you should visit too!